openstack-archive/tripleo-incubator/notes.md

    - set default user name to "stack", or add as separate user
  - reboot it and manually configure its network.
 If you use different details, adjust everything mentioned in this file, including the localrc, to match.
-   Using /etc/resolve/interfaces, removing resolvconf and editing /etc/resolv.conf is probably the most reliable approach.
+   Using /etc/network/interfaces, removing resolvconf and editing /etc/resolv.conf is probably the most reliable approach.

-   + address 192.168.2.2
+            address 192.168.2.2
-   + netmask 255.255.255.0
+            netmask 255.255.255.0
+            gateway 192.168.2.1
-   + gateway (if you set up NAT) 192.168.2.1 or your router (if you bridged)
+            # or your router (if you bridged)

+   And for /etc/resolv.conf:

-   + nameserver - whatever your DNS details are.
+            nameserver - whatever your DNS details are.

  - If you want to ssh into this machine, ensure openssh-server is installed and use ssh-copy-id to copy your public key into it.
 This will also help establish that your VM can reach the internet to obtain packages.